Buck and Johnny’s

 A place right next door, Joie de Vivre, has a Cajun Jam Session every Saturday morning from 11 AM until 1:30 PM and offers live music during the week.
 After Curley Taylor finishes, many walk to Joie de Vivre to listen, eat, dance, or all the above.

 A Zydeco Breakfast Dance happens every Saturday.
 People down here seem to define breakfast as something you do as well as something you eat.
 And today, there are scads of dancers here from all over the country.
 For them, celebrating the New Year is synonymous with dancing right through it.
 Buck and Johnny's hosts music Wednesday through Sunday every week.

 This is their first stop.
 They’ll keep dancing till someone turns out the lights at one of the bars or dance halls sometime in the early hours of 2017.

-Photos by Paul A. Tamburello, Jr.
+Photos and Videos by Paul A. Tamburello, Jr.